IN REVIEW: Lyric stages workaday ‘Rigoletto’

 The Lyric Opera of Kansas City’s production of the opera, which opened on March 3rd at the Kauffman Center, had much to offer, including appealingly lavish-yet-tasteful costumes (from the Lyric Opera of Chicago) and a serviceably “historic” stage set.
 Yet on opening night something was missing, and I went out from the theater wondering why this piece remains a favorite.

-Despite the piquant silent tableau that played out during the Prelude—with the lead characters play out events both present and foreshadowed—David Gately’s stage direction in Act I felt sluggish and unclear.
+Despite the piquant silent tableau that played out during the Prelude—with the lead characters playing out past, present and foreshadowed events—David Gately’s stage direction in Act I felt sluggish and unclear.
 Scott Quinn sang the Duke’s first aria, “Questa o quella,” with a sunny, open-spirited tenor that reminded one initially of you-know-who but could have used a tad more heft and color.
 Leo An made a strong initial impression as Rigoletto, vocally in particular, though we yearned for more of the oozing pathos that makes us care about this deeply flawed character.
 His affect could change on a dime, from a smile one second to a look of horror the next.

 Lauren Auge sang the Countess Ceprano, who has just had an affair with the Duke, and Evan Edwards was the cuckolded Ceprano.
 Tim Murray was Marullo, and Andrew Gangestad thundered suitably as Count Monterone, the disheveled nobleman who delivers the dreaded curse on the Duke (for seducing Monterone’s daughter) and on Rigoletto (who is the Duke’s hated “enabler”).